insolar/observer/README.md

 Initialize your SQL database (generated go binaries required): `migrate-init`.

-**Tip**: `migrate-init` is only for the initial migration.
+**Tip**: `migrate-init` is only for the initial database setting-up.
 Later, you should use `./bin/migrate --dir=scripts/migrations --init --config=.artifacts/migrate.yaml` for updating your SQL database.

 #### Step 2: Configure and deploy the Observer